binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 * Consider automating some of the suggested tooling options below

 There is an excellent paper by the SANS Institute on [Security Concerns in Using Open Source Software for Enterprise Requirements](http://www.sans.org/reading-room/whitepapers/awareness/security-concerns-open-source-software-enterprise-requirements-1305) that is well worth a read.
-It confirms what the likes of IBM are doing in regards to their consumption of free and open source libraries
+It confirms what the likes of IBM are doing in regards to their consumption of free and open source libraries.

 #### Tooling {#web-applications-countermeasures-consuming-free-and-open-source-tooling}

 For **NodeJS developers**: Keep your eye on the [nodesecurity advisories](https://nodesecurity.io/advisories).
-Identified security issues can be posted to [NodeSecurity report](https://nodesecurity.io/report)
+Identified security issues can be posted to [NodeSecurity report](https://nodesecurity.io/report).

 ##### [RetireJS](https://github.com/RetireJS/retire.js)

 Is useful to help you find JavaScript libraries with known vulnerabilities.
 RetireJS has the following:

-1. Command line scanner.
+1. Command line scanner
     * Excellent for CI builds.
 Include it in one of your build definitions and let it do the work for you.
       * To install globally:
       `npm i -g retire`